Particular/NServiceBus.Metrics.ServiceControl/README.md

 # NServiceBus.Metrics.ServiceControl

-This package enables sending monitoring data gathered with NServiceBus.Metrics to a ServiceControl.Monitoring service.
+NServiceBus.Metrics.ServiceControl enables sending monitoring data gathered with NServiceBus.Metrics to a ServiceControl.Monitoring service.

 It is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.